Generate and Grow Connection

 Adding horses to my practice in 2000 allowed the horses to work their own simple magic to help people recover themselves.
 My work is innovative and flexible as I combine the effectiveness of EMDR, Somatic Psychology, mindfulness, and other methods with the power of horses.

 After initial training with EAGALA, I explored the combination of psychotherapy and horses.
 Study with Linda Kohanov at the Epona Center in Arizona was life changing.
 This powerful and heart-centred approach has opened many new doors and continues to inform my work.
 I became an Eponaquest Advanced Instructor in 2006.

-In the Nanaimo office of Marshall and Associates, I continue to support my colleagues in our group practice, and to see clients and work with organizations.
-Treating the effects of trauma became my specialty.
+Through the Nanaimo practice of Marshall and Associates, I continue to support my colleagues in our group practice, and to see clients and work with organizations.
+Treating the effects of trauma became a specialty.
 People with depression, anxiety, loss, burnout, adjustment to disability and brain injury are all in my area of expertise.
 Years of Employee Assistance Programs and workplace interventions have given me experience in the workplace and corporate world.

 Deborah is a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors (#636)

 MA in Counselling Psychology with a specialization in Equine Assisted Mental Health